tanmayi-m/pii-remover/README.md

 # pii-remover
-Code to perform simple pii removal in JSON files.
+Code to perform simple pii removal ( phone numbers and emails) in JSON files.